 - Parameters: - values (boolean, one or more): one or more true/false values - Return value - (integer): number of elements of values that are true - Example: - countTrue(false, false, true, false, true) = 2

 B.1.14 Maths

 Standard mathematical and trigonometric functions.
 Trigonometric functions work with angles in radians.

 '''

 sin( theta )

+Sine of an angle.

 '''